 Article Twelve

-The General Assembly shall be convened by the Secretary General acting on behalf of the President, through ordinary mail or electronic mail addressed to all members, at least forty-five days before the Assembly.
+The General Assembly shall be convened by the Secretary General acting on behalf of the President, through electronic mail addressed to all members, at least forty-five days before the Assembly.

 Convening notices shall contain a provisional agenda for the Assembly.